iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 });
 ```

-Because each model has a reference to the the view that rendered it, the browser cannot garbage collect these views.
+Because each model of our _people_ collection in memory has a reference to the the view that rendered it, the browser cannot garbage collect these views.
 This is what is referred to as zombie views - views that stick around in memory when we think it has been gone and it comes back to haunt us and bring our application down.

 #### How to we remove views correctly?